logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 {:.paramlist}

-At the bottom of the page, agree to the terms and conditions. and then click **Purchase** to deploy.
+At the bottom of the page, agree to the terms and conditions.
+Then click **Purchase** to deploy.
 Deployment can take a few minutes.

 ##### Check Logz.io for your logs